erikh/blog/source/_posts/2021-01-18-Some-Approaches-To-Durable-Queueing.md

 # Get in Line

-As computer professionals, queuing is something that's close to most of us.
+As computer professionals, queueing is something that's close to most of us.
 After all, from the bottom up -- from CPU instructions to network packets to async reactor calls -- things get in line.

-There are lots of queuing approaches in computer science and in life in general; as a result, we're only going to talk about a specific subclass of queues: durable ones that specifically _are not_ distributed amongst multiple hosts.
+There are lots of queueing approaches in computer science and in life in general; as a result, we're only going to talk about a specific subclass of queues: durable ones that specifically _are not_ distributed amongst multiple hosts.
 These tend to be great models for smaller systems that do not need the overhead, complexity or reliability problems that distributed queues have.

 # Some options before you dive in